Port Freeport: Velasco

-In 1899, the Secretary of War, deemed the maintenance the river mouth “of sufficient public interest to justify the United States to [take over and] complete the works of the Brazos River Channel and Dock Company.”
-Whereby, he approved Eighty-five thousand dollars in funding for improvements to the river, provided the Brazos River Channel and Dock Company transferred all interest to the United States Government.
+In 1899 the Secretary of War deemed the maintenance of the river mouth “of sufficient public interest to justify the United States to [take over and] complete the works of the Brazos River Channel and Dock Company.”
+He approved $85,000 in funding for improvements to the river, provided the Brazos River Channel and Dock Company transferred all interest to the United States Government.
 This project resulted in channel 18 feet deep and 150 feet wide and removed any private interest from owning or operating the channel.